Alocaspi/Polymers-Kinetic-Mechanisms/PP/README.md

 thermodynamics, transport) and a sub-folder of LiquidProperties.
 The latter is required by OpenSMOKE but reports only FAKE liquid properties of all the chemical species included in the mechanism.
-These are required for the 1D model we have but they have not yet been addressed for polymers as I studied only the 0D systems.
+These are required for the 1D microgravity model available in OpenSMOKE, but they have not yet been addressed for polymers outside of 0D systems.

-To run the simulation, OpenSMOKEpp needs to preprocess the kinetic mechanism This is performed with the CHEMKINPreprocessor.exe in the exe folder which is called by the Run_kinetics.bat in the example folders OpenSMOKE reads the chemkin format files